-Since January 2017, GeekLabs and friends have been building ring-u, a auto-configuring small business phone system that uses several commonly available VoIP/SIP phones.
+Starting in January 2017, GeekLabs and friends have been building ring-u, an auto-configuring small business phone system.
 Soft-launch was September 15th, 2017.
-That's 9 months from "do this thing" to hardware and software designed, built and in-stock.
-It's currently using a couple of "Tier 1" back end telecom providers for actual service delivery, but makes using complex internet telephony technologies very simple.
+That's 9 months from "lets do this thing" to hardware and software designed, built and in-stock.
+It's currently using a couple of "Tier 1" back end telecom providers for actual service delivery.
 The plan: build a sustainable profitable business.

 Jan 2022 update: Hello Hub Version 2 released.
 And rocks!
 Customers love the OLED display showing network info and system status.

 - #1 rated business phone system on Amazon.

 - All programming done in-house in Chattanooga TN, not outsourced.

 A simple and powerful mailing list manager.
 Runs as a user and only requires 1 database table.
 Full MIME, plain text, PGP Signed and PGP Encrypted receipt and delivery options.
 Works great with some basic sysadmin skills and a mail server that does IMAP and SMTP.
 Basic SQL knowledge is useful for setup.